 Everyone who's ever played a hand of Poker knows how important it is to be a good bluffer.
-That skill will also help you win these games, some of my favorites.
+That skill will also help you win these games, some of our favorites.

 01 of 08